 Generally accepted accounting principles require the use of valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets and liabilities.
 The income approach uses valuation to convert future amounts, such as cash flows or earnings, to a single present amount on a discounted basis.
 The cost approach is based on the amount that currently would be required to replace the service capacity of an asset (replacement cost).
 Valuation techniques should be consistently applied.
 Inputs to valuation techniques refer to the assumptions that market participants would use in pricing the asset or liability.
-Inputs may be observable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
+Inputs may be observable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the set or liability developed based on the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.